 In the United States and Europe, the 3 major phenotypes include VanA, VanB, and VanD.
 VanA is the most common, and enterococcal isolates exhibit high-level resistance to both vancomycin and teicoplanin, while VanB isolates have variable resistance to vancomycin and remain susceptible to teicoplanin.
 The VanC phenotype is mediated by the chromosomal VANC1 and VANC2 genes, which are constitutively present in E gallinarum (VANC1) and E casseliflavus (VANC2).
 These genes confer relatively low resistance levels to vancomycin and are not transferable.
 To date, the VanD, VanE, and VanG phenotypes have been described in only a few strains of enterococci.

-Infections commonly caused by enterococci include urinary tract infections, endocarditis, bacteremia, catheter-related infections, wound infections, and intra-abdominal and pelvic infections.
+Infections commonly caused by enterococci include urinary tract infection (UTIs), endocarditis, bacteremia, catheter-related infections, wound infections, and intra-abdominal and pelvic infections.
 Many infecting strains originate from the patient's intestinal flora.
-From here, they can spread and cause urinary tract infection, intra-abdominal infection, and surgical wound infection.
+From here, they can spread and cause UTI, intra-abdominal infection, and surgical wound infection.
 Bacteremia may result with subsequent seeding of more distant sites.
 For example, genitourinary tract infection or instrumentation often precedes the onset of enterococcal endocarditis.
 Meningitis, pleural space infections, and skin and soft-tissue infections have also been reported.

-Intestinal colonization with resistant enterococcal strains is more common than clinical infection; for example, in Cleveland, VRE stool isolates outnumber clinical isolates by a factor of 10 in hospitals in which active VRE surveillance is performed.
-If infection occurs, it usually develops in those who are previously colonized.
-Colonized patients are a potential source for the spread of organisms to the hands of health care workers, the environment, and other patients.
+Intestinal colonization with resistant enterococcal strains is more common than clinical infection.
+In Cleveland, VRE stool isolates outnumber clinical isolates by a factor of 10 in hospitals in which active VRE surveillance is performed.
+Colonized patients are not only at risk of being infected but are also a potential source for the spread of organisms to the hands of health care workers, the environment, and other patients.
 Antibiotic-selective pressure facilitates the spread of resistant enterococcal strains by promoting overgrowth of these strains in the intestinal tract.
 Enterococci can survive for long periods on environmental surfaces, contributing to their transmission.
 VRE have been isolated from all objects and sites in health care facilities.

 For colonization development and infection with VRE, antimicrobial and nonantimicrobial risk factors have been identified.
 Vancomycin use is associated with VRE colonization and infection, but prior exposure is not required for colonization.
 Third-generation cephalosporins, aminoglycosides, aztreonam, ciprofloxacin, imipenem, clindamycin, and metronidazole have been associated with VRE colonization.
 Nonantimicrobial risk factors (eg, increased duration of exposure to individuals colonized with VRE and close proximity to other colonized patients) increase the likelihood of VRE exposure.

 According to recent NNIS surveys, enterococci remain in the top 3 most common pathogens that cause nosocomial infections.
-Enterococci frequently cause urinary tract infections, bloodstream infections, and wound infections in hospitalized patients.
+Enterococci frequently cause UTIs, bloodstream infections, and wound infections in hospitalized patients.
 Nosocomial enterococcal infections typically occur in very ill debilitated patients who have been exposed to broad-spectrum antibiotics.
 They are the fourth most common cause of nosocomial bloodstream infections in the United States.

 In 1989, VRE was first reported in New York City; subsequently, VRE has spread rapidly throughout the United States.
 From 1989-1993, the NNIS surveys reported that the percentage of enterococcal isolates exhibiting vancomycin resistance increased from 0.3% to 7.9%, with a 34-fold rise seen in ICUs.
 In 2003, the percentage of nosocomial enterococcal isolates exhibiting vancomycin resistance in ICU patients increased to more than 28%—an increase of 12% compared with 1998-2002.